daattali/beautiful-jekyll/README.md

 3. Inside your repository folder, run `vagrant up`
 4. View your website at `http://0.0.0.0:4000` on *nix or `http://127.0.0.1:4000` on Windows.
 5. Commit any changes and push everything to the master branch of your GitHub repository.
 GitHub Pages will then rebuild and serve your website automatically.

+Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
+If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!

 ### Featured users